-Historic Sites of Manitoba: North Kildonan Municipal Hall / North Kildonan War Memorial / John Dickson Memorial Park (1400 Henderson Highway, Winnipeg)
+Historic Sites of Manitoba: North Kildonan Municipal Hall / John Dickson Memorial Park (1400 Henderson Highway, Winnipeg)

-In April 1969, the park was renamed John Dickson Memorial Park in honour of John Dickson, a North Kildonan mayor who died while in office.
+In April 1969, the land surrounding the building was named John Dickson Memorial Park in honour of John Dickson, a North Kildonan mayor who died while in office.
 A brass plaque, subsequently replaced with an engraved stone stab, was affixed to a memorial base in June 1969.
 The park was dedicated officially by his widow, Helen Dickson, on 9 November 1969.
+The monument was moved to Bunn’s Creek Centennial Park in the summer of 2019.

 “Remembrance service,” Winnipeg Free Press, 21 August 1968, page 21.